DataDog/documentation/content/en/getting_started/integrations/aws.md

 ### Serverless

 You can unify the metrics, traces, and logs from your AWS Lambda functions running serverless applications in Datadog.
-Check out [Serverless] for instructions on instrumenting your application, installing [Serverless Libraries and Integrations][42], implementing [Distributed Tracing with Serverless Applications][43], or [Serverless Troubleshooting][44].
+Check out [Serverless][56] for instructions on instrumenting your application, installing [Serverless Libraries and Integrations][42], implementing [Distributed Tracing with Serverless Applications][43], or [Serverless Troubleshooting][44].

 ### APM
 To dig even deeper and gather more data from your applications and AWS services, enable collecting distributed traces from either the [AWS X-Ray][45] integration or from a host with the Datadog Agent using [APM][46].
 Then, read [Explore Datadog APM][47] for a better understanding of how to use this data to gain insights into your application performance.